Building a home gym is no easy feat.

 - Sound system– a must for me!

 - TV- not my preference but some people love them.
-It could be useful if you synch your new PT to it aka YouTube!
+It could be useful if you sync your new PT to it aka YouTube!

-- Other stuff– put whatever motivates you in there… maybe a PS4 may make you spend more time there?!
+- Other stuff – put whatever motivates you in there… maybe a PS4 may make you spend more time there?!… or beer fridge?!

 Building a home gym doesn’t need to be expensive.